olib963/javatest/README.md

 <details>
 <summary>Expand</summary>

 Download the latest jar artifact of JavaTest Core.
-Then create and compile these files:
+Then create these files:

-foo/Calculator.java
+1. foo/Calculator.java

+This is the System Under Test representing the source code for your application (in this case a calculator that can add integers)

 ```java
 package foo;